CRIW Initiative

 Expressive Arts Initiatives

 CRIW’s Expressive Arts Initiatives allowed women who are often unheard, to tell and share their own stories via photographs and hand-sewn textile pieces or “story cloths”.
-Using multiple artistic platforms that do not rely solely on verbal or written communication, we reduced barriers to self-expression and empowered mostly preliterate, Afghan women to be in charge of creating their own narratives.
+Using multiple artistic platforms that do not rely solely on verbal or written communication, we reduced barriers to self-expression which allowed mostly preliterate, Afghan women to be in charge of creating their own narratives.

 When coupled with public exhibits, empowering spaces are created to convey the strength, resiliency and creativity of the women and foster emotional resonance and promote cultural understanding in the community.